-The novel platform adopts a ‘plug-and-play’ modular design and uses microfluidic technology to reduce the amount of samples and biochemical reagents required as well as to optimise the technology’s sensitivity for visual readouts.
+The novel platform adopts a ‘plug-and-play’ modular design and uses microfluidic technology to reduce the number of samples and biochemical reagents required as well as to optimize the technology’s sensitivity for visual readouts.

 “The enVision platform has three key steps – target recognition, target-independent signal enhancement, and visual detection.
 It employs a unique set of molecular switches, composed of enzyme-DNA nanostructures, to accurately detect, as well as convert and amplify molecular information into visible signals for disease diagnosis,” explained Dr Lim Geok Soon, a researcher from NUS BIGHEART and A*STAR’s IMCB, and co-first author of the study.

 Each test is housed in a tiny plastic chip that is preloaded with a DNA molecular machine that is designed to recognize disease-specific molecules.
 The chip is then placed in a common signal cartridge that contains another DNA molecular machine responsible for producing visual signals when disease-specific molecules are detected.

 Multiple units of the same test chip – to test different patient samples for the same disease – or a collection of test chips to detect different diseases could be mounted onto the common cartridge.